chronologic/keeper-db/README.md

 ## Deployment

 Run `npm run db-sync` to synchronize the schema with database specified in the `DB_URL` env variable.
+Be careful in production, as this process may be destructive!

 ## Creating a release

 Run `npm run build-release`.
 This will compile the source code and switch to `release` branch.
 The compiled code can then be commited and tagged, e.g. `v1.0.1`.
+The release version may then be used as a dependency in other projects.

 ## Development